As I mentioned previously, non-SSL sites are heading toward being marked as security issues by browsers. If you want SSL and

 There are three big challenges: deployment, vendor lock-in, and testing.

-In this month’s issue of PragPub, I have an article about Rails, and how it’s still as relevant today as it was when it came out:
+In this month’s issue of PragPub, I have an article about Rails, and how it’s still as relevant today as it was when

 What Rails taught us about agility in 2005 is still applicable today.
 Rails has also kept up with the times, baking in more conventions around common problems, but also adding more technology to help solve them.